quxbaz/qwux/README.md

 ## Values

 #### `isEmpty`
 * Checks if a value is empty.
-A value is considered empty if it has zero length or is non-enumerable.
+* Values are considered empty if they have zero length or are non-enumerable.
 ```js
 isEmpty (value) => boolean
 /*